TeamSparkAI/toolvault/docs/policies.md

   - Log a security event (local log)
   - Log an event to a SIEM
   - Send message to opentelemetry
+    - If we wanted to do something like this on every message, we'd need for policies with no conditions to apply all actions
+    - This implies that actions should be able to run with no findings
 - "No Action" should always be an option
   - Even with no action, if any filter matches an alert will be generated, and if is a text matcher, the matching text will be identified in the alert for audit/review